Bernie Sanders on Youth Employment

-In order to increase access to higher education, Bernie introduced the College for All Act in May 2015.
+To increase access to higher education, Bernie has introduced the College for All Act in 2015 and 2017.
 This proposed legislation would eliminate tuition costs at all 4-year public colleges and universities.
 To qualify, states would have to foot 33 percent of the bill — the federal government would sponsor the rest — and take various steps to maintain or increase expenditure on improving opportunities for students and faculty.
-Read more about what Bernie has done to increase access to higher education.

-Kids can’t get to college if they haven’t had access to education beforehand.
-What has he done to increase access to early childhood education, during the most important phase of human development?
+Kids can’t get to college without quality education in early childhood.
+What has Bernie done to improve access to early childhood education?

 Criminal Justice System Overhaul

 Many young people are affected by over policing and the failed criminal justice system.
 In 2017, around 809,700 people under 18 were arrested.
 Young people are nearly four times more likely to be arrested than older adults.
 The most common criminal offenses for young people are shoplifting, graffitti, drinking alcohol, disorderly conduct, getting into minor fights (shoving and pushing), and possession of marijuana.
 Many youths are affected by the failed criminal justice system.
 This map shows the youth incarceration rate by state.
 The pie chart below shows the number of juveniles, under 18, who are in custody.